-The restaurants are expensive and alcohol is eye-wateringly expensive (a standard bottle of wine is about €50) but there are plenty of choice of fabulous restaurants, and even the fussiest of eaters will enjoy the food here.
-We ate many of our meals in our hotel which offered a huge array for breakfast (Crescendo's buffet spoilt us with three egg stations, crepes made on demand, the most stunning fruit displays) and the inhouse restaurants Mekong, The Beach House, and Bushman’s catered well for children with dedicated menus that included mac and cheese, chicken skewers, bolognese and of course, burgers.
+The restaurants are expensive and alcohol is eye-wateringly expensive (a standard bottle of wine is about €50) but there is plenty of choice of fabulous restaurants, and even the fussiest of eaters will enjoy the food here.
+We ate many of our meals in our hotel which offered a huge array for breakfast (Crescendo's buffet spoilt us with three egg stations, crepes made on-demand, the most stunning fruit displays) and the inhouse restaurants Mekong, The Beach House and Bushman’s catered well for children with dedicated menus that included mac and cheese, chicken skewers, bolognese and of course, burgers.
 We still talk about the prawn, roasted coconut, fresh lime and crispy onion starter that we tried in Mekong on the first evening.
 Prices are high but the standards are too.
 Half board is a good idea if you are travelling with children.

 Weather is HOT

 When I looked up the weather for May and realised it was going to be 36 degrees, I started to worry about how the children would do in the heat.
 But Dubai is so well equipped to deal with these high temperatures.
-Everywhere air-conditionedned and set up for life in the sun.
+Everywhere is air-conditioned and set up for life in the sun.
 In fact, a holiday in Italy one August a few years back stands out much more as being unforgettably sweltering mainly because there were no facilities to deal with the humidity.
 We learnt that you cannot go barefoot in Dubai around the pool or beach as it is simply too hot.
 In the Anantara Palm, the children’s pool is fully sheltered with a giant awning which means even during the hottest part of the day, the kids were keeping cool, splashing about while we read in the shade and played ping-pong (also covered).
 The lagoon pool is also well shaded with tropical trees and something that should be considered when you are going to such a hot climate with young children.
-This is especially important if you like to fly and flop like we do!
+This is especially important if you like to fly and flop as we do!

 A family adventure

 Overall, Dubai was a really wonderful place to holiday with children.
-There are endless things to do, waterparks, theme parks, fabulous resorts, exciting foods and stunning buildings.
+There are endless things to do, waterparks, theme parks, fabulous resorts, exciting foods, and stunning buildings.
 It was different enough to our usual European holidays to really add a memorable twist to our visit.
 I’d highly recommend Dubai with children (don’t go June to September when it is simply too hot).